Used BMW i8 buying guide

 In January 2018, a Roadster model with a folding roof joined the range and there were some other updates to the coupe model as well, plus a price hike: the coupe was now £112,000 and the Roadster cost £124,000.
 Changes included a larger battery with a range of 33 miles, and the option of hi-tech laser headlights appeared, at the hefty cost of over £5,000.
 It’s an option to look out for.

 Which one should I buy?

-With the exception of the pre and post-2018 differences discussed above, all i8s are mechanically identical.
-Standard equipment is good, with adaptive cruise control, adaptive LED headlights, sat nav, 20-inch alloys, a head-up display, front and rear parking sensors, automatic wipers, metallic paint and power-adjustable heated seats all featuring.
+There’s not too much difference between the pre and post-2018 models, aside from a bit more range in the later cars, so we’d buy based on condition and mileage rather than spec.
+Standard equipment is good, with adaptive cruise control, adaptive LED headlights, sat nav, 20-inch alloys, a head-up display, front and rear parking sensors, automatic wipers, metallic paint and power-adjustable heated seats.

 Unusually for a BMW, the i8 options list wasn't long, but it was possible for buyers to add a surround-view camera and an upgraded Harmon Kardon stereo system, along with a wide choice of exterior colours and finishes.

 There aren’t too many rivals for the BMW i8, but you could consider the Honda NSX – it’s a hybrid supercar as well, though it’s not a plug-in and since it features a powerful V6 engine and more dramatic performance, it’s more expensive to buy and rarer than the BMW.